k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 ## TDM Relationship Tables

-To support LU hierarchy and extracting or copying selected business entities and their related data, the TDM must identify which child entities are related to each parent entity.
+To support LU hierarchy and extracting or copying selected business entities and their related data, TDM must identify which child entities are related to each parent entity.

-For example, to copy Customer 1 from the Production environment, the TDM must identify the Billing Accounts and the Orders of Customer 1.
+For example, to copy Customer 1 from the Production environment, TDM must identify the Billing Accounts and the Orders of Customer 1.

 TDM relationship tables hold the links between the parent ID and their children IDs.
 There are two TDM relationship tables in the TDM DB:
 - [TDM_LU_TYPE_RELATION_EID](#tdm_lu_type_relation_eid).